 There will also be an add-on to this feature where users can choose to show up in front of their content.
 This means that other meeting participants will be able to see their gestures or other motions that people would typically make in front of the screen during an in-person meeting.
 Working from home has its own challenges.
 After-hours work is on the rise as boundaries between work and home are disappearing.
 Virtual collaboration and meetings have further increased stress levels with more chances of miscommunication or video fatigue while people are feeling even more disconnected from their colleagues.
 To help address some of these challenges Microsoft is introducing a well-being and productivity insights section.
 This looks promising for morale-boosting insights and exercises toward re-learning how to be together.

-A new and developing interest during this time has been in the usage of low-code type application tools like Power BI, Power Automate, and Azure Services.
+A new and developing interest during this time has been in the usage of low-code type application tools like Power BI, Power Automate, and Azure Managed Services.
 Microsoft has been driving low-code/no-code efforts for some time but it seems the time is right.
 At Ignite, the company also announced more integration capabilities to these functions like voice-controlled Power Virtual Agents into Teams.

 Surely, the more notable transformation this year has been the way co-workers and managers have to interact and inform each other with clarity.
 Microsoft has announced additional tools to aid this area of communication.
 Teams will now integrate capabilities to create more effective 1:1 meetings, including recording options and automatic transcriptions.

 The workplace has been drastically changed by the pandemic, particularly office work and everyone is still learning how to adapt.
 The future of work seems to be reflected in the steps that Microsoft continues to take alongside us as we figure things out together.